gilt/tech-blog/_posts/2017-07-25-tiefvision-2.md

 making them usable in a production scalable way, that allows us to roll out to new product categories besides dresses quickly and efficiently.
-Today, we're excited to announce that we've rolled out visually similar recommendations for all dresses on Gilt.
+Today, we're excited to announce that we've rolled out visually similar recommendations on Gilt for all dresses, t-shirts, and handbags, as well to women's shoes, women's denim, women's pants, and men's outerwear.

 Let's start with a brief overview.
 Consider the general task at hand.
 We have a landing page for every product on our online